-In using the conventional design approach, automatic optimization is very computationally expensive as parametrizing the blade shape in 3D requires a large number of design parameters.
+Using a conventional design approach, automatic optimization is very computationally expensive as parameterizing the blade shape in 3D requires a large number of design parameters.
 A large number of design parameters makes use of direct evolutionary optimization prohibitively expensive, as it requires hundreds if not thousands of geometries evaluated at multiple operating points.

 Furthermore, it will be difficult to ensure that the required head or Euler head is met by the geometry created at the correct flow rate and hence this has to be specified as a constraint and CFD used to evaluate the point and discard which adds to computational costs.